 Huge changes have happened to the advertising of gambling inducements including all free bets and bonus bets.

-Under the National Consumer Protection Framework for Online Wagering (NCPF). places restriction on “online wagering providers… offering any credit, voucher, reward or other benefit as an incentive to open an account or to refer another person to open an account”.
+Under the National Consumer Protection Framework for Online Wagering (NCPF). places a restriction on “online wagering providers… offering any credit, voucher, reward or another benefit as an incentive to open an account or to refer another person to open an account”.

 The Australian Government has made the ruling that the advertising of bonus bets or any other type of betting mechanism related to bonus activity is to be banned.

 Every online betting agency has their set of market tools which they use to entice new punters.